SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/testing_types.en.md

 ### System Tests

 System Testing is a complete fully integrated product Testing.
 It is an end-to-end testing where in testing environment is similar to the production environment.
 Here, we navigate through all the features of the software and test if the end business / end feature works.
 We just test the end feature and don’t check for data flow or do functional testing and all.
->For example,  **_Testing the end to end flow from login to placing and order and rechecking the order in My Orders page and logoff from an ecommerce website._**
+>For example,  **_Testing the end to end flow from login to placing an order and rechecking the order in My Orders page and logoff from an ecommerce website._**

 ### Performance testing
 As its name indicates, performance tests are done